bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 ## Conclusion

 Using Azure Hybrid Connections and Terraform Santa Claus is able to start utilizing the cloud without having to perform a large lift-and-shift operation.
 The Hybrid Connection is quick and easy to setup, but unfortunately requires a couple of manual steps which results in some click-ops that Santa Claus would like to be without.
 Despite the manual steps, Santa Claus manage to expose data from on-prem and his has successfully started is cloud journey - whether the hybrid connection will remain as part of his infrastructure or not we'll have to see next Christmas.

+The complete Terraform for this can be found in the repository [here](https://github.com/espenekvang/hybrid-christmas).